Ezku/equanimous-tribble/content/3-empirical-study/4-findings.md

 The "longstanding" discussion items are skipped with a callout from `M` getting an affirmative response from the secretary.
 This concludes the `OUTBOX` segment.

+#### Questions

+By this point, the team is evidently anxious to move forward: several members in succession call out the name of the next board, *"QUESTIONS"*.
+The purpose of the board is to make sure that information needs of parties, internal and customer alike, are not neglected.
+Concretely, there are both ongoing lines of inquiry and recurring "household keeping" themed tasks.
+Only the topmost tasks, belonging to the recurring category, are briefly confirmed as having been done.

+24:39
+:   "So ..." (`D1`)
+24:41
+:   "So ..." (`D2`)
+24:43
+:   "Let's not be done yet." (`M`)

+Team members express desire to move on and perhaps finish the daily, but the manager wants to be more thorough.
+With that note, the driver shows the next board.

 <!--